 4.2.5.
 Page layout area¶

-The page layout area is the place where you arrange all your artefacts for display in a portfolio page.
+The page layout area is the place where you arrange all your content items for display in a portfolio page.
 You should know the following about this area:

-- All artefacts are placed into it by dragging and dropping their blocks into this space.
+- All content is placed into it by dragging and dropping their blocks into this space.

-- The artefacts are arranged as a series of continuous blocks per column.
+- The content is arranged as a series of continuous blocks per column.
 You can also align it vertically in rows if you wish.

-- You can drag and drop blocks by clicking on their headings.
+- You can drag and drop blocks by clicking their headings.

-- You can change the settings of a block by clicking on its Configure button .
+- You can change the settings of a block by clicking its Configure button .

-- Click on the block of the artefact that you want to include in your page and drag it into the page layout area.
+- Click on the block of the content item that you want to include in your page and drag it into the page layout area.

 - When you see the dotted rectangle, drop the block into it to put it onto your page.

-- Follow the on-screen instructions on choosing the specific artefact you wish to display.
-Please refer to the artefact block section for more information on each block’s settings.
+- Follow the on-screen instructions on choosing the specific content item you wish to display.
+Please refer to the content block section for more information on each block’s settings.

-Please refer to the section edit layout to learn how to change the number of columns on a page and make certain columns wider than others.
+Please refer to the section edit layout to learn how to change the number of columns and rows on a page and make certain columns wider than others.